ABY – MIDI Controlled TRS ABY Box

 The Oscillator Devices ABY is a bidirectional TRS MIDI ABY switch.
-That means it can be used both ways and it can be used with TRS plugs and stereo signals.
+This means it can be used in both directions and supports TRS plugs and stereo signals.

-The ABY is true bypass, which means its signal path is passive.
-So, no buffers in the way, a straight relay based signal path.
+The ABY is true bypass, which means its signal path is completely passive.
+There are no buffers in the signal path, just a straight, relay-based signal path.

 Features:

-- Control with CC messages or with PC and presets
+• Control via CC messages or via PC messages and presets

 ABWhat?!

-What is an ABY box, anyways?
+What is an ABY box, anyway?
 Easy, it either switches one output between two inputs, or one input between two outputs.
-A, B and Y refers to the IN/OUT that can either be connected to A, B or both (Y).
+A, B and Y refer to the IN/OUT that can either be connected to A, B or both (Y).
 Because of its passive design, the Oscillator Devices ABY can do both.

 Here are some examples of what you can do with it: